Skip to main content

 Refugees are God’s image-bearers.
 They are students, bankers, teachers, farmers, businesspeople, lawyers, stay-at-home parents—but their lives have been upended by persecution, war, or violence.
 “A refugee has a well-founded fear of persecution for reasons of race, religion, nationality, political opinion, or membership in a particular social group” (United Nations definition).

-Canada has often been a place of welcome for refugees--from the welcome of Vietnamese people in the 1970s to welcoming Syrians more recently.
-And Canadian congregations, including many Christian Reformed congregations, have been an important part of that work of the Holy Spirit!
+Canada has long been a place of welcome for refugees - from the arrival of Vietnamese “boat people” in the late 1970s to the Syrian refugee crisis in 2015, and more recently Afghans who were resettled after the Taliban took control of Afghanistan in 2021.
+Across these moments, Canadian congregations, including many Christian Reformed congregations, have played an important role in responding with hospitality and care, taking part in what many see as the ongoing work of the Holy Spirit.

 Advocacy